crowdagger/crowbook/guide/proofreading.md

 Enabling proofreading
 ---------------------

-Since proofreading can take quite a lot of time, particularly for long book, it is disabled by default.
+Since proofreading can take quite a lot of time, particularly for a long book, it is disabled by default.
 You'll have to run

 ```bash